 The objective of the Seniors Alert Scheme (SAS) is to encourage community support for vulnerable older people in our communities through the provision of personal monitored alarms to enable older persons, of limited means, to continue to live securely in their homes with confidence, independence and peace of mind.

-Funding is available under the scheme towards the purchase of equipment by a registered organisation i.e. personal alarm and pendant.
-The associated monitoring and service charges must be paid by the participant.
+Funding is available under the scheme towards the purchase of equipment by a registered organisation i.e. personal alarm and pendant with one year's monitoring.
+The subsequent associated monitoring and service charges must be paid by the participant.
 The equipment will be funded by Pobal and made available through community, voluntary and not-for-profit organisations registered with Pobal under the SAS.

-The scheme is funded by the Department of Housing, Planning, Community and Local Government.
+The scheme is funded by the Department of Rural and Community Development.
 Organisations are reminded that this is a rolling process with no closing date for receipt of completed registrations.

 Organisation Registration Process:

 Organisation registrations under the SAS can be made online.
 You can save a draft version of your registration prior to submission.
 We would strongly advise you to save the registration form as you complete it in order to minimise the risk of registration data being lost.
 Please read over your registration carefully before you submit, as you cannot edit it after this point.